TapiocaFox/Daijishou/DSESS.md

 # Daijishō Search Engine Scraper Syntax (DSESS)

-DSESS uses search engine URL to obtain target site.
-Then use the CSS selector syntax to acquire wanted image source.
+DSESS uses search engine URL to obtain target sites.
+Then use the CSS selector syntax to acquire wanted sources.

 ## Template tags
 You have to specify template tags you want to use inside the `TAGS()` brackets.
 Separated by comma without spaces.
 It is case sensitive.
 For example: